EntchenEric/progress-bars/README.md

 - **Live Preview**: See your changes in real-time
 - **Dark/Light Mode**: Switch between themes for comfortable editing
 - **Preset Colors**: Choose from a selection of beautiful preset colors
-- **Custom Styling**: Adjust progress, color, height, width, and border radius
+- **Custom Styling**: Adjust progress, color, background color, height, width, and border radius
 - **Special Effects**: Add striped and animated effects to your progress bars
 - **Easy Embedding**: Copy URL, Markdown, or HTML code with a single click